 How many hospital clowns are on your roster?

-We require our candidates to participate in a four-hour seminar covering our policies, procedures, philosophy and our unique approach to hospital caring clowning.
-This in-depth session is followed by 6 weeks of shadowing an experienced trainer in the hospital of their choice.
+If interested in being a clown, we require our candidates to participate in a four-hour seminar covering our policies, procedures, philosophy and our unique approach to hospital caring clowning.
+This in-depth session is followed by 6 weeks of shadowing an experienced trainer in the available hospital of their choice.
+Contact us for more information.

 Do you visit hospitalized patients of all ages?